Famous People Players: Recognition

 The troupe has been subject of numerous talk shows, specials and documentaries.
 A 1984 CBS movie-of-the-week entitled Special People was based on the company's early history.
 FPP then went on to perform at the Royal Alexandra Theatre (1990) to rave reviews, which earned them Ed Mirvish's praise and friendship.
 A Little Like Magic, which detailed the company's operation and success, was an Emmy Award-winning documentary that hosted Ann-Margret.
 The company was also featured in the plot of an episode of the popular U.S. television drama 7th Heaven in 2002.
 TV Special called "Blacklight Dreams" was aired on Bravo!
 CBC in 2004.
 In co-production with Treehouse's "Roll Play", Famous PEOPLE Players' children series became hugely popular.
 They also appeared in the Rick Mercer's documentary on CBC in 2013.
 Currently, Famous PEOPLE Players is #1 of 125 Theatre & Concerts in Toronto.

-On June 1, 2024, FPP hosted its 50th Anniversary Gala to huge success — blessed with the presence of distinguished guests such as Her Excellency the Right Honourable Mary Simon, Governor General of Canada, and the Honourable Bob Rae, Canadian Ambassador to United Nations.
-This also included: the Honourable Edith Dumont, Lieutenant Governor of Ontario, Michael Tibollo, Ontario Associate Minister of Mental Health and Addictions, and Chia-yi Chua, the Honorary Consul-General of the Republic of Singapore.

-One of the significant aftermaths of the gala was a resultant partnership with the National University of Singapore (NUS).
-Under the NUS Overseas College (NOC) program, a student was brought to FPP to undergo a year-long internship.

-The gala featured a live auction led by Jay Mandarino, and including works donated by leading Canadian contemporary artists Greg Hardy, Stephen Appleby-Barr, Derek Besant, Alexandra Haeseker, Michael Smith, and Lorraine Simms.

-On September 22, 2024, FPP hosted another successful fundraiser in light of its 50th anniversary — an Italian Gala featuring the chefs of Amanti Della Cucina.
-This event was also generously sponsored and supported by Pristine Fine Foods and Printing, I&A Professional Corporation, Bianchi Presta LLP Active, Green+Ross IC Savings, Pizzeria Via Napoli, PEEL, TK Fresh Produce, Schmidt Mediation Group, Cheese Boutique, Pizza Nova.

-President and Founder
+Diane Dupuy

-Renowned as the President and Founder of Famous PEOPLE Players, Diane Dupuy, C.M., O.Ont is also a renowned motivational speaker.
-Most notably, she was invited by Deepak Chopra to be a guest speaker at the Alliance of New Humanity in Puerto Rico, where she spoke alongside former US Vice President Al Gore in 2008.
-She is also an author of 7 books and counting, all available at FPP.
+President and Founder of Famous PEOPLE Players, Diane Dupuy, C.M., O.Ont is also a motivational speaker.
+She was invited by Deepak Chopra to be a guest speaker at the Alliance of New Humanity in Puerto Rico in 2008, where she spoke alongside former Vice President Al Gore.
+She is also an author of 7 books, all available at FPP.

-In light of her outstanding contributions to the social fabric of Canada, here are her notable awards: